 K. The bidder on this work acknowledges these facts and agrees that it is in the public interest to have the work of certain contracts and agencies performed concurrently rather than consecutively.
 The bidder further agrees to cooperate and coordinate the work with that of other contractors or agencies to the mutual interest of all parties doing work in the project area, whether by contract with the State, County, or City or necessary work being done by governmental agency or utility force.

 M. In the event disputes arise between contractors or other agencies, or both, doing work on the project as to their mutual rights or obligations, the Contracting Authority or its authorized representative will, when requested to do so or the Contracting Authority's own motion, act as referee and define the rights of all interested parties with regard to the conduct of the work, which decision shall be final as provided in Article 1105.01.

 N. If a prospective contractor supplier, for a proposal for which the Department is accepting bids, is in doubt as to the true meaning of any part of the contract documents, the contractor supplier may submit to the Contracts Engineer a request for additional information, explanations, or interpretations.
 The request shall be submitted to the Q&A forum at the letting website used by the Department.
 Interpretations may be in the form of an addendum to the contract documents.
 The Contracting Authority will not be responsible for any information, explanation, or interpretation from any other source.

 Proposals will be considered irregular and may be rejected for any unauthorized changes in the proposal form or for any of the following reasons:

 1102.11 PROPOSAL GUARANTY.

-1. The sum of the lowest responsible bid on each of the individual proposals.
+A. The sum of the lowest responsive bid on each of the individual proposals.

-2. The lowest responsible bid on the Optionally Combined Proposal.
+B. The lowest responsive bid on the Optionally Combined Proposal.